raghavpillai/branchlet/README.md

 - **`terminalCommand`**: Command to open terminal/editor in the new worktree.
 Runs in the new worktree directory.
   - Default: `""`
   - Examples: `"code ."`, `"cursor ."`, `"zed ."`

+- **`deleteBranchWithWorktree`**: Whether to also delete the associated git branch when deleting a worktree
+  - Default: `false`
+  - When enabled, deleting a worktree will also delete its branch (with safety checks)
+  - Shows warnings for branches with unpushed commits or uncommitted changes

 ### Template Variables